mozilla-services/merino-py/docs/adr/0003-test-containers.md

   interact with development and stage environments
 * This option breaks the [Testing Guidelines & Best Practices][6] for Merino, which require tests to be isolated and repeatable.
-A dependency on shared network resources will almost certainly lead to test flake, reducing the confidence in the test suite
+A dependency on shared network resources will almost certainly lead to test flake, reducing the confidence in the test suites
 * Test execution speeds would be negatively impacted, due to the lack of sandboxing, which enables parallel test runs